hugoae95/option/README.md

 # -------------------- FRONTEND ---------------------------

-This Project use Flux and Clean Arquitecture
+This Project use Flux (Redux) and Clean Arquitecture

-Go to frontend directory:
+Go to frontend directory: cd frontend

 ## Available Scripts

+For install project:

+### `yarn install`

 In the project directory, you can run: